-On February 27, 2012, the Company's wholly owned subsidiary, Kaynes, completed non-revolving credit facilities totaling US\$5,000,000 ("the Loans").
-The Loans are repayable within one year on or before February 27, 2013.
+On February 27, 2012, the Company's wholly owned subsidiary, Kaynes, entered into non-revolving credit facilities totaling US\$5,000,000 ("the Loans").
+The Loans were repayable within one year on or before February 27, 2013.
 Funds drawn under the credit facility are secured against all of the shares of Kaynes.
 Interest is accrued at a fixed rate of 7% per annum.
 In the event that Kaynes disposes of certain assets prior to February 27, 2016, Kaynes will be required to pay the lenders a contingent bonus of 12.5% of the proceeds arising from the disposition of such assets.
-For the three months ended December 31, 2012, the interest expense related to the Loans was \$75,307.